AccioMo/yggdrasil/README.md

 ## Overview

-This project is what hapens when you're scared of AI taking your job but no one is hiring C++ devs.
+This project is what happens when you're scared of AI taking your job but no one is hiring C++ devs.

 ## Features